arj03/ssb-exporter/README.md

 # ssb-exporter

-Feed and blob exporter/importer for [Scuttlebot](https://github.com/ssbc/scuttlebot)
+Feed and blob exporter/importer for [Scuttlebot](https://github.com/ssbc/scuttlebot).
+This can be used to create [sneakernets](https://en.wikipedia.org/wiki/Sneakernet).

 Exports your whole feed and corresponding blobs to a directory.
 Or import / sync a local folder of messages and blobs.